 The Citi Premier℠ Card has a phenomenal new welcome bonus, as the card is offering 60,000 ThankYou points after spending $4,000 within the first three months.
-That’s an incredible bonus for a card with a $95 annual fee that’s even waived for the first year.
+That’s an incredible bonus for a card with a $95 annual fee.

 The card offers triple points on travel and gas, and double points on dining and entertainment, making it one of the most rewarding cards out there in terms of bonus categories.

 There are lots of ways to redeem Citi ThankYou points — you can transfer them to one of Citi’s roughly dozen airline transfer partners, or you can redeem them for 1.25 cents each towards the cost of airfare.
 That’s a pretty remarkable welcome bonus, when you consider that the 60,000 point welcome bonus would get you $750 worth of airfare.

 When it comes to cards like the Citi Premier℠ Card, it can often make sense for a couple to sign up for the cards to maximize the points you can earn, so in this post I wanted to explain the rules associated with transferring Citi ThankYou points to others — this includes transferring points to other ThankYou accounts, and transferring ThankYou points to frequent flyer accounts in other peoples’ names.

 Transferring Citi ThankYou points to other ThankYou accounts

 Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou all have different policies when it comes to transferring points to accounts of other members.

 In many ways, Citi has the most generous policy.
 Citi lets you transfer ThankYou points to the ThankYou account of any other member.
 There’s no need for that member to have the same address, to be an authorized user, to be a family member, or anything else.
 You can transfer them to virtually anyone with a ThankYou account.

 There are a few restrictions to be aware of, though: